Bellwood Sportsmens Association

 Thursday Shotgun Shoots

-They Thursday night Shotgun Shoots resumed in September, the Thursday after Labor Day.
+The club's Thursday night Shotgun Shoots resumed on September 6th, the Thursday after Labor Day.

 Signup starts at 6:00 and the first relay starts promptly at 7:30.